sewwandiJ/ui-automation/README.md

   - Provide JDK ( Higher than java 7 ) when IDE requests it.
   - Internet connectivity is required as the dependencies are downloaded when the project is built.
   - Correct webdriver (chromedriver version matching your browser version) for selenium should be added to src/test/resources/drivers
-  - A VM option is required to be added in Edit configuration-->templates-->TestNG -->VM options : -ea -Dtestng.dtd.http=true
+  - A VM option is required to be added in **Edit configuration --> Templates --> TestNG --> VM options** : `-ea -Dtestng.dtd.http=true`
   - Right click on testng.xml and create a run configuration for tesng.xml.
 Select 'In whole project' in the dialog box opened.
   - Select above run configuration and run the tests.